Timeline

 The origins of the Royal Navy can be traced to the medieval period, when fleets were assembled for specific campaigns rather than maintained as permanent forces.

 During the Tudor era, particularly under Henry VIII, the foundations of a standing navy were established.
-Purpose-built warships and dockyards marked the beginning of a more organized naval force.
+Purpose-built warships and the development of dockyard infrastructure marked the beginning of a more organised and permanent naval force.

 Expansion and the Age of Sail

-From the 17th to early 19th centuries, the Royal Navy grew into a dominant global power.
+From the seventeenth to the early nineteenth centuries, the Royal Navy developed into a dominant global maritime power.

-This period saw the development of ships of the line and the use of line-of-battle tactics.
-Conflicts with European powers helped secure control of trade routes and establish maritime dominance.
+This period saw the refinement of ships of the line and the widespread adoption of line-of-battle tactics.
+Continuous conflict with European powers contributed to the protection of trade routes and the expansion of British influence overseas.

 The Napoleonic Wars